smart48/larak8/README.md

 - code volume
 - persistent volume container (pcv)
 - autoscaler
-- cron job with scheduler
+- cron job with scheduler (multiple cronjobs)

 We still need to work on: